tetracorp/k240/docs/_posts/2020-02-29-development.md

 calling the game _K240: The New World_.
 The name change to K240 may have been to differentiate it from Utopia in order to stand as its own, more advanced game.

+According to the game's producer, Mark Glossop, the name "K240" was coined when the team, unable to come up with a good name, looked around the room for ideas and spotted a VHS tape bearing the text "K 240".
+At a reasonable estimate, this may have been a TDK brand 240 minute tape.
+Several such tapes seen online bear the number "240" beneath the letter "K".
+The name was not really intended to mean anything, although it would eventually come to be the name of the sector in which the game takes place.

 The _Amiga Action_ #48 article gives us a familiar count of 40 buildings (as in the final game) and 16 weapons (technically 16 hardpoints, half of those being shields).
 It describes a count of 7 ship types, one short of the final game.
 I